rhysd/action-setup-vim/README.md

 - GUI version (gVim and nvim-qt) is supported partially as described in above section.
 - Building Vim is not configurale.
 For example, arguments cannot be passed to `./configure`.
 - Installing Vim/Neovim from system's package manager is not configurable.
 For example, arguments cannot be passed to `brew install`.
-- Cannot build Neovim from sources in favor of [neovim releases][neovim-release].

 These are basically not a technical limitation.
 Please let me know by creating an issue if you want some of them.